If you want to become a successful entrepreneur, it goes without saying that you need to be damn good at what you do.

 I feel very strongly that unless your weaknesses will truly cripple your business goals, you should do everything in your power to avoid business opportunities and roles where you'd be forced to use them at all.
 Sometimes it's inevitable that you'll need to do things you're not good at, and that's fine.
 However, you should strive to limit that exposure whenever possible.

-When a business of mine requires doing activities that aren't within my core strengths, I've found it best to either actively turn down that work or outsource those weaknesses to others who can help complement me.
+When new opportunities come my way as a freelance content marketer, if they require doing activities that aren't within my core strengths, I've found it best to either actively turn down that work or outsource those weaknesses to others who can help complement me.

 Here's my reasoning.
 Time is infinitely more valuable than money to me.